Frequently Asked Questions: Prospective Students

 What are my rights and responsibilities as a resident student?

 Students who reside on campus at Concordia must have rights and responsibilities as set forth in the 2018-2019 Housing License Agreement, which all students sign in the process of submitting housing documents.
 In addition to the 2018-2019 Housing License Agreement, students have rights and responsibilities as outlined in the 2018-2019 Student Code of Conduct and the 2018-2019 Housing Handbook.
 Each on-campus student is given a copy of the Student Code of Conduct and the Housing Handbook when checking into his/her housing assignment in the fall.

 Who is required to live on campus?

-Those students who are 22 years of age or older as of Friday, August 15th, 2014 (start of WOW orientation) are not required to live on campus.
-Students who are 21 years of age and younger, as of August 15th, 2014, are required to live on campus.
-Students who are 21 years of age or younger who desire to live off campus must submit an Off-Campus Housing Appeal form, which can be obtained from the Housing Office (Sigma 154).
+Those students who are 22 years of age or older as of Friday, August 17, 2018 (start of SOAR orientation) are not required to live on campus.
+Students who are 21 years of age and younger, as of August 17, 2018, are required to live on campus.
+Students who are 21 years of age or younger who desire to live off campus must submit an Off-Campus Housing Appeal form, which can be obtained from the Housing Office (Rho building, 2nd floor).

 Where do new students live?

 Incoming freshmen will be housing either in Chi Rho (all freshman building) or Chi Sigma dorms.
 Incoming transfers may be assigned to either Chi Sigma dorms or the Upper and Lower Quads apartments.

 Yes, graduate students are permitted to live on campus with the approval of the Director of University & Residential Housing Services.
 However, because Concordia has an on-campus housing requirement for undergraduate students who are 21 years of age or younger to live on campus, they are given priority.
 For more information, please review the 2016-2017 Housing License Agreement.